 When it comes to environmentally friendly HVAC systems, geothermal heat pumps are a promising and increasingly popular option.
 Baby boomer customers are attracted to the energy savings geothermal HVAC systems offer.
 Millennials consider going geothermal because it’s better for the planet.
 1 In fact, geothermal is expected to supply 10 to 20 percent of the world’s energy by 2050.
-Anyone with HVAC training, show learn about this growing area.
+Anyone with HVAC training should learn about this growing area.

 What Is Geothermal HVAC?